Erechtheion: Architecture

-There is no wholly satisfactory account of the interior layout of the Erechtheion in antiquity since it has over time been entirely erased.
+No wholly satisfactory account of the interior layout of the Erechtheion from antiquity exists, since over time it has been entirely erased.
 The points of contention are whether and where there was an internal dividing wall, and whether the building had two storeys as suggested by Pausanias' description of it as a διπλοῦν... οἴκημα.
-The conventional view of the reconstruction of the interior of the Erechtheion naos is that it was divided in two in imitation of the opisthodomos of the archaic temple of Athena Polias and that the altar of Athena was in the west half of the chamber and the altars of Erechtheus, Poseidon and Boutes in the other.
-Alternatively, that the Erechtheion was a replacement for the east cella of the archaic Temple of Athena and would have had an east cross wall.
+The conventional view of the reconstruction of the interior of the Erechtheion naos is that it was divided in two in imitation of the opisthodomos of the archaic temple of Athena Polias, and that the altar of Athena was in the west half of the chamber, while the altars of Erechtheus, Poseidon, and Boutes were in the other.
+An alternative view is that the Erechtheion was a replacement for the east cella of the archaic Temple of Athena and would have had an east cross wall.

 Sculpture

-There are two figural sculptural programmes on the Erechtheion; the frieze and the korai of the Maiden porch.
+The Erechtheion has two figural sculptural programmes: the frieze; and the korai of the Maiden porch.
 The entablature of the naos and north porch has a frieze of blue Eleusinian limestone that was decorated with white Pentelic marble figures attached by means of iron dowels.
-This "cameo-like" effect of the contrasting stones was unique amongst Ionic temples and rare in any other applications.
+This "cameo-like" effect of the contrasting stones was unique among Ionic temples and rare in any other applications.
 Of the sculpted elements, 112 fragments of the frieze have survived, perhaps 80% of the figures.
-Although attempts to match dowel hole to figure have not been successful, therefore the order of the figures and overall theme of frieze remains unclear.
-However, several attempts to identify individual scenes within the sequence of figures have been essayed.
+Attempts to match dowel hole to figure have not been successful, and therefore the order of the figures and overall theme of frieze remains unclear.
+However, several attempts to identify individual scenes within the sequence of figures have been made.
 According to Pallat, the north porch had a chariot race with a quadriga on the west face and Athena catching the daughters of Kekrops opening the basket containing Erichthonios on the north and the birth of Ericthonios on the east.

-Other suggestions for aspects of the narrative of the frieze include the story of Ion, the sacrifice of Erectheus’ daughters to save Athens and the departure of Erechtheus for the battle with Eumolpos.
-Peter Schultz’s recent reinterpretation of the standing god and goddesses on the east porch of the Nike Athena temple as the birth of Athena invites comparison with the birth scene on the Parthenon pediment and has prompted the question of whether there is a tradition of birth scenes in Attic sculpture that was continued on the Erechtheion frieze.
-Typical of the Ionic style there is no pediment sculpture on the Erechtheion.
+Other suggestions for aspects of the narrative of the frieze include the story of Ion, the sacrifice of Erectheus' daughters to save Athens and the departure of Erechtheus for the battle with Eumolpos.
+Peter Schultz's recent reinterpretation of the standing god and goddesses on the east porch of the Nike Athena temple as the birth of Athena invites comparison with the birth scene on the Parthenon pediment and has prompted the question of whether there is a tradition of birth scenes in Attic sculpture that was continued on the Erechtheion frieze.
+As is typical of the Ionic style, the Erechtheion has no pediment sculpture.